 Therapy isn’t one-size-fits-all, and that includes inpatient rehabilitation.
 While some programs may use roughly the same concepts with all patients, others are deeply committed to creating a customized plan of action.

 Many treatment programs hold an initial individual session upon admission.
-In this assessment, trained psychologists or psychiatrists work to gain a deeper understanding of the condition or conditions at hand, past life experiences that may influence a diagnosis, prior attempts at treatments, medical history, medications in use and anything else that may affect a course of care.
+In this assessment, trained psychologists or psychiatrists work to gain a deeper understanding of the condition or conditions at hand, past life experiences that may influence a diagnosis, prior attempts at treatments, medical history, medications in use and anything else that may affect a course of patient care.
 This information is then used to develop a treatment plan.

 Group therapy is generally not customized — some facilities may run groups specific to disorders or symptoms; others may involve all patients — but individual counseling is.
-In these sessions, psychologists work to teach coping mechanisms, utilize proven therapeutic techniques like cognitive behavioral therapy and eye movement desensitization and reprocessing (EMDR), and otherwise do what is necessary to help patients see an improvement in symptoms.
+In these sessions, psychologists work closely to teach coping mechanisms, utilize proven therapeutic techniques like cognitive behavioral therapy and eye movement desensitization and reprocessing (EMDR), and otherwise do what is necessary to help patients see an improvement in symptoms.

 Above all else, it’s very important to understand that all facilities are different and no two forms of care are identical.
 Different programs have different philosophies, different ways of addressing treatment, different approaches to medicine and different specialties.
 Even the length of mental health stay may vary greatly from one facility to the next.